jjeffery/sqlrow/README.md

 [![Coverage Status](https://coveralls.io/repos/github/jjeffery/sqlrow/badge.svg?branch=master)](https://coveralls.io/github/jjeffery/sqlrow?branch=master)
 [![GoReportCard](https://goreportcard.com/badge/github.com/jjeffery/sqlrow)](https://goreportcard.com/report/github.com/jjeffery/sqlrow)

-**NOTE:** This package is still a work in progress.
-The API is reasonably stable, but there is no backwards compatibility guarantee at this time.
+**NOTE:** This package is no longer under development, and is retained here for backwards compatibility.
+The API underwent a series of breaking changes, and the package has been renamed to `sqlr`, and the repository has moved to https://github.com/jjeffery/sqlr.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->